tomarra/tomarra.github.io/_posts/2014-09-25-Nokia-Portable-Wireless-Speker-Review.md

 Image Credit – [Microsoft](http://www.microsoft.com/en/mobile/accessory/md-12/)

-*Nina Edit (Feb 2023) - Removed the link to the Microsoft Store as this is no longer available for purchase.*
+_Nina Edit (Feb 2023) - Removed the link to the Microsoft Store as this is no longer available for purchase._
+_Nina Edit (Jan 2025) - Removed the link to the Bose SoundLink as this is no longer available for purchase._